betmma/my_balatro_mods/README.md

 - Bulletproof: Glass Cards lose X0.1 instead of breaking.
 They break when they reach X1.5.
 (Warning: this voucher has incompatibility issue with mod content that changes glass cards base xMult.
 Game won't crash but the effect will be strange)
 - Cash Clutch: At end of each Round, earn extra $1 per remaining Hand.
 - Inflation: At end of each Round, earn extra $1 per remaining Hand. (the same as above)
+- Eternity: Shop can have Eternal Jokers.
+Eternal Jokers have 40% chance to be Negative.
+- Half-life: Shop can have Perishable Jokers.
+Perishable Jokers only take up 0.5 Joker slots.
 ## Fusion Vouchers
 Fusion Vouchers aren't fused by clicking a fusion button.
 Instead they appear randomly and can be bought regularly only after you have redeemed the required 2 vouchers.
 (May change in the future)
 - Gold Round Up (Round Up + Gold Coin): Your money always round up to nearest even number.